dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 ![Configure notification filter](https://dqops.com/docs/images/working-with-dqo/incidents-and-notifications/configure-notificaiton-filter.png){ loading=lazy; width="1200px" }

-The action after clicking on the envelope icon will depend on whether the incident matches any existing [notification filters](grouping-data-quality-issues-to-incidents.md#notification-filters).
+The action after clicking on the envelope icon will depend on whether the incident matches any existing incident.
+[notification filters](grouping-data-quality-issues-to-incidents.md#notification-filters).

 **Adding a new notification filter**.